ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 ### String of lights

 A flashing bulb is more exciting than a bulb than never flashes!
-However, what is more exciting is multiple bulbs "talking" to each and changing their states depending on the information recieved in the time step the information was received.
+However, what is more exciting is multiple bulbs "talking" to each and changing their states depending on the information received in the time step the information was received.

 Suppose, we have a string of two light bulbs in a loop that perform a dance like below: